severin617/tum-lens/README.md

 TUM-Lens is a Android application that runs image classification and object detection models locally on the device for evaluation and showcasing purposes.

-App is available in the Google Playstore [here](https://play.google.com/store/apps/details?id=com.maxjokel.lens&hl=de&gl=US&pli=1), roughly 75 Downloads.
+App is available in the Google Playstore [here](https://play.google.com/store/apps/details?id=com.maxjokel.lens&hl=de&gl=US&pli=1), where we have roughly 75 Downloads.

 ## Screenshots